wnordmann/sdk/docs/api/FilterEditor.md

 `FilterEditor` (component)
 ==========================

-Editor for a single using filtrex.
+Editor for a single filter using filtrex.
 Can for instance be used in a style dialog.

 Props
 -----